 Microlearning is an onboarding and training reinforcement strategy for delivering training content in the form of bite-sized modules.
 Instead of discussing overwhelming content all at once, this strategy only focuses on key elements or messages of a subject which prevents cognitive overload among learners.
 This approach allows learners to easily store the information in their long-term memory.
 Applying this strategy to your training also gives your employees control over their learning experience.
 With the compact nature of microlearning courses, they can be completed in just a couple of minutes, unlike traditional courses that take hours or days to complete.
 Overall, a microlearning strategy makes your training easier to understand, more engaging, and less time-consuming.

 EdApp is an award-winning learning management system that promotes microlearning to help you improve employee learning outcomes.
 With this platform, you can easily create microlessons without any technical knowledge or designing experience thanks to its user-friendly authoring tool with 80+ interactive templates, as well as Canva integration.
 But you don’t have to always start from scratch – you can easily deploy readily available microlearning courses from its free, editable course library, which you can tailor with your own expertise or standards specific to your company.
-To get a headstart, you can deploy corporate compliance training courses by EdApp to start training your team with microlearning!
+To get a headstart, you can deploy corporate compliance training courses, health and safety courses, or product owner training courses by EdApp to start training your team with microlearning!

 Sign Up for Free to apply microlearning strategy into your training programs with EdApp!